 And she paints boldly, even for a generation that created a whole tradition, the Baroque.
 Her figures move with the gravity, swiftness, atmosphere, and depth of color of a new art.
 As in the self-portraiture and the fleshiness, they also share a breakthrough generation's frankness.
 The Renaissance had put God's dignity into nature.
-Now painters worked right from ordinary models for biblical scenes.
+Now painters worked right from ordinary models for scenes from the Bible.
 The sitters still look eerily recognizable, as their faces turn inward rather than nobly toward heaven—and as their bodies sag, writhe, and bleed.

 The Metropolitan Museum of Art gives her the show she deserves, of nearly three dozen paintings from every phase of her career.
 At the same time, it tries an unusual tactic to rescue her from the romance.
 It treats her not as a rebel but as her father's daughter.
 Orazio Gentileschi, not half as well known either to the public or in art history, gets almost twice as much space and most of the praise for breaking ground.

 Does it work?
 Not one bit.
-Artemisia makes her father look second best, and she still has a disquieting story to tell.
+Like Elisabeth Vigée Le Brun in the eighteenth century, Artemisia learned from her father, but she makes her father look second best, and she still has a disquieting story to tell.
 The exhibition also promotes the curators' private thesis shamelessly and, I think, shamefully.
 Yet it makes a wonderful introduction to two fascinating artists and the birth of the Baroque.

 Start, however, with what makes the show possible.
 One cannot imagine it without the father, in support of the wiles of the Met's Keith Christiansen.
 Along with Judith Mann of the Saint Louis Art Museum and Rossella Vodret in Rome, he built the coalition needed.

 When I hear of an exhibition from art history, I expect just the few, often minor paintings that made it into American museums.
+Or I expect a minor master, like Valentin de Boulogne, a contemporary of Artemisia's that the Met chooses to elevate to a kind of fame.
 This time Europe loans freely.
 The little I missed—wall paintings or that Self-Portrait, now in the British royal family's private collection—cannot travel.